sopnode/oai5g-rfsim/README.md

 The **demo-oai.py** script optionally deploys a preconfigured Kubernetes (k8s) image on the following R2lab FIT nodes:

-* fit01 for oai-amf
+* *fit01* for oai-amf
-* fit02 for oai-spgwu
+* *fit02* for oai-spgwu
-* fit03 for oai-gnb
+* *fit03* for oai-gnb
-* fit09 for oai-nr-ue
+* *fit09* for oai-nr-ue

-Then the script will configure the nodes to use the data interface used by [k8s Multus](https://github.com/k8snetworkplumbingwg/multus-cni) and it will make all the nodes join the k8s master (sopnode-l1.inria.fr by default).
+Then the script will configure the nodes to use the data interface used by [k8s Multus](https://github.com/k8snetworkplumbingwg/multus-cni) and it will make all the nodes join the k8s master (*sopnode-l1.inria.fr* by default).

 After that, the script will deploy OAI5G pods on the k8s cluster.
-To do that, it will use the k8s worker node in which the oai-amf pod will be deployed.
+To do that, it will use the k8s worker node in which the oai-amf pod will be deployed, which is *fit01* by default.

-In a nutshell, the script will clone the OAI5G oai-cn5g-fed git directory on the FIT node fit01.
+In a nutshell, the script will clone the OAI5G oai-cn5g-fed git directory on the FIT node *fit01*.
 To do it manually, you will have to run:

 ```
 root@fit01# git clone -b master https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-fed
 ```
 Then it will apply different patches to configure the various OAI5G pods for the SopNode platform.
-To do it manually, you will have to run on fit01:
+To do it manually, you will have to run on *fit01* :

 ```
 root@fit01# ./config-oai5g-sopnode.sh
 ```

 Finally, the **demo-oai.py** script will deploy the OAI5G pods on the k8s cluster.
-However, if you prefer to do it manually, you will have to do the following directly on fit01 (or on another k8s worker node or on the k8s master):
+However, if you prefer to do it manually, you will have to do the following directly on *fit01* (or on another k8s worker node or on the k8s master *sopnode-l1*):

 ```bash